yuuhLKT/focus-api/README.md

 | :-------- | :------- | :-------------------------------- |
 | `id`      | `string` | **Required**.
 Id of item to delete |

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`DATABASE_URL="postgresql://pguser:pgpassword@localhost:5432/mydb?schema=public"`

 ## Run Locally